chariotsolutions/phonegap-nfc/README.md

 ### Mifare Classic

-Blackberry 7 and BlackBerry 10 will not read Mifare Classic tags.
+BlackBerry 7 and BlackBerry 10 will not read Mifare Classic tags.
 Mifare Ultralight tags will work since they are NFC Forum Type 2 tags.

 ### Tag Id and Meta Data